JackPu/daycaca/README.md

 + w: The width of crop area;
 + h: The height of crop area
 + ratio: the scale ration of the image
++ fixedWidth: get the image with fixed width
++ fixedHieght: get the image with fixed height

 <img width="480" src="http://img1.vued.vanthink.cn/vued233e94bd60775c0999df05d17b4642a8.png" />